alfredzou/alfredzou.github.io/_posts/2020-06-19-HackForBetterDays.md

 Find the pitch video [here](https://www.youtube.com/watch?v=qQiwdzA1968)

 ### Lessons Learnt
-Lessons learnt from a month long virtual hackathon with a team of 5.
-The aim was to build an app to address some sort of issue caused by COVID-19 with a location based component.
+Lessons learnt from a month-long virtual hackathon with a team of 5.
+The aim was to build an app to address some sort of issue caused by COVID-19 with a location-based component.
 I'm sure these ideas can be extrapolated to different types of hackathons.

 #### What is a hackathon
 A hackathon is a timed competition where teams compete with each other for prizes.
 They often involve developing an app to solve some sort of social issue, whilst using the organiser's products.
 After developing the app, teams then pitch the concept to judges following the judging criteria.